 A new ombudsman service can deliver real benefits for students and those consumers unfairly or unlawfully enrolled by training providers, including the power to investigate and require refunds, where the provider is a member.

 Quotes attributable to Gerard Brody, CEO Consumer Action Law Centre:

 “The creation of an Ombudsman scheme is a significant win for students, the victims of the VET scandal and the principle of access to justice.
-We hope that it will also help the sector improve their practices in relation the way students are enrolled and treated.”
+We hope that it will also help the sector improve their practices in relation to the way students are enrolled and treated.”

-  “Effective dispute resolution is complimentary to any well-functioning market.
+“Effective dispute resolution is complementary to any well-functioning market.
 The Ombudsman will mean that affected Australians will no longer have to rely on lawyers or the good-will of their VET provider to get a fair outcome”.

 “Industry Ombudsman schemes provide consumers with access to free, fair and efficient dispute resolution with a sector focus.
 We would like the Government to consider other industries where these schemes could work to keep people out of expensive and lengthy civil court battles.”

 [i] Referred to as an ‘approved external dispute resolution scheme’ in the amendment.

 [ii] Report available via this link